palantir/osdk-ts/etc/api.report.api.md

 //
 // src/aggregate/AggregateOpts.ts:26:3 - (ae-forgotten-export) The symbol "UnorderedAggregationClause" needs to be exported by the entry point index.d.ts
 // src/aggregate/AggregateOpts.ts:26:3 - (ae-forgotten-export) The symbol "OrderedAggregationClause" needs to be exported by the entry point index.d.ts
-// src/derive/DeriveClause.ts:125:3 - (ae-forgotten-export) The symbol "ValidDerivedPropertyKeys" needs to be exported by the entry point index.d.ts
+// src/derive/DeriveClause.ts:149:3 - (ae-forgotten-export) The symbol "ValidDerivedPropertyKeys" needs to be exported by the entry point index.d.ts
-// src/derive/DeriveClause.ts:125:3 - (ae-forgotten-export) The symbol "NativePropertyDef" needs to be exported by the entry point index.d.ts
+// src/derive/DeriveClause.ts:149:3 - (ae-forgotten-export) The symbol "NativePropertyDef" needs to be exported by the entry point index.d.ts
-// src/derive/DeriveClause.ts:125:3 - (ae-forgotten-export) The symbol "CalculatedProperty" needs to be exported by the entry point index.d.ts
+// src/derive/DeriveClause.ts:149:3 - (ae-forgotten-export) The symbol "CalculatedProperty" needs to be exported by the entry point index.d.ts
-// src/derive/DeriveClause.ts:125:3 - (ae-forgotten-export) The symbol "SelectedProperty" needs to be exported by the entry point index.d.ts
+// src/derive/DeriveClause.ts:149:3 - (ae-forgotten-export) The symbol "SelectedProperty" needs to be exported by the entry point index.d.ts
+// src/derive/DeriveClause.ts:149:3 - (ae-forgotten-export) The symbol "AggregatedProperty" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)